 Listed below are some possible subjects which can link either with objects held in the collection or other artefacts or buildings in the Bath area.
 The topics may be of interest to schools offering studies in GCSE History of Medicine modules or to those interested in health care who would like to know more about how modern medical practice developed.

-Do keep an eye out on this page as we will be uploading new content and topics relating to Bath’s Medical Heritage on a weekly basis .
+Do keep an eye on this page as we will be uploading new content and topics relating to Bath’s Medical Heritage on a regular basis.

 Two centuries ago, most deaths were caused by infectious diseases like measles, smallpox, diphtheria and polio (infantile paralysis).
 Children were lucky to survive until the age of five.
 Find out more about these infections and how Bath built an Infectious diseases hospital at Claverton Down.
 What led to the decline in these infections in the 20th century?